m3tesim/PracticeUrEnglish/README.md

 # Game of words
-this project is about a game where you can practice English part of speach words the project contain two parts server and client you have to run both for it to work
+this project is about a game w4here you can practice English part of speach words where you would choose between 4 options and get instant feedback with final score

 online view at https://practice-english-nu.vercel.app/